tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/帐号管理/修改帐号权限_intl_en.md

 ## Overview
 You can manage the permissions of existing database accounts in the TencentDB for MySQL console.
-Specifically, you can grant database accounts global or object-level permissions and cancel such permissions.
+Specifically, you can grant or remove database accounts global as well as object-level permissions.

 ## Directions
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
 In the instance list, click the instance ID or **Manage** in the **Operation** column to access the instance management page.